bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 id := uuid.New().String()
 ```

 That's all!
 Tests pass.
 We extracted the domain from the current code.
 Of course, it's not the whole business logic we have to refactor, but it's a good starting point.
+You can find the diff of our change in this [pull request](https://github.com/bkielbasa/gotodo/pull/2).

 If you have any questions or suggestions about this part, there's a comments section below.
 See you soon!